|

 • The top of the roast should crown out of the braising liquid and not be completely covered.
 Too much liquid leads to boiling instead of braising.

-• This roast may be cooked in a slow cooker.
-Follow all of the steps and then place everything into a crock pot.
+• For a slow cooker venison roast, first sear the meat in a large skillet and then place everything into a crockpot.
 Cook on low for 6-8 hours or high for 3-4 hours.

 • Venison roast becomes more tender the longer it cooks.
 Aging the meat allows the animal’s natural enzymes to break down the connective tissue and mellows the flavor.

-• After cooking, whisk pan drippings from the bottom of the pot with a flour or cornstarch slurry for a delicious gravy.
+• After cooking, whisk pan drippings from the bottom of the pot with a flour or cornstarch slurry, a tablespoon of tomato paste, and broth for a delicious gravy.

 Venison roast in a white Dutch oven with carrots, potatoes, rosemary, and bay leaves.